strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 <h3>Magic Functions in Jupyter Notebook</h3>

-If you have any experience with the command line interpreters like BASH, you can utilize some basic CLI command-line calls.
-Jupyter Notebooks come with a large number of predefined functions ("magics") that utilize command-line-like syntax and are prefaced with % (line-oriented) or %% (cell-oriented).
+If you have any experience with the command line interpreters like BASH, you can utilize some basic CLI command-line calls in Jupyter as well.
+Jupyter comes with a large number of predefined functions ("magics") that utilize command-line-like syntax and are prefaced with % (line-oriented) or %% (cell-oriented).
 You can run `%magic` to get a list of magic functions in Jupyter Notebooks, and you'll get documentation that looks like this:

 ```
 IPython's 'magic' functions